Take A Moment

 Plan a safe return home at the end of every day

 Health and safety is a fundamental requirement of a sustainable farming business and should be regarded as an essential part of farm business management.
-As farmers you use management systems to make sure that your crops and animals are kept healthy and productive.
-You plan what to plant and when, assess the risks of disease and other incidents that may spoil the crop or animal.
+As farmers, you use management systems to make sure that your crops and animals are kept healthy and productive.
+You plan what to plant and when, and assess the risks of disease and other incidents that may spoil the crop or animal.
 You control any problems, monitor growth and decide when to harvest.
 You also work out how successful you have been and come up with improvements.
 Managing health and safety is no different, you need to manage it to make sure that you, your workers, family members and others are kept safe at work.

 WHY TAKE A MOMENT MATTERS